Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_ml_functions/snowflake_ml_functions.md

 author: Armin Efendic
-id: building_ml_models_in_minutes_with_hex_and_cortex
+id: building_ml_models_in_minutes_with_hex_and_snowflake_ml_functions
-summary: This lab will walk you through how to use Cortex ML Functions and Hex.
+summary: This lab will walk you through how to use Snowflake ML Functions and Hex.
 categories: data-science-&-ml,partner-integrations
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Hex, Notebooks, Partner Connect

-# Building ML Models In Minutes With Hex And Cortex
+# Building ML Models In Minutes With Hex And Snowflake ML Functions

 <!-- ------------------------ -->
 ## Overview
 Duration: 5

 In this quickstart, we will be utilizing population data gathered by the US Census Bureau.
 This dataset will be used to forecast population growth of various countries.
-For the forecasting model we will use is the Cortex Forecast function.
+For the forecasting model we will use is the Snowflake ML Forecast function.

 ### Prerequisites
 - Familiarity with basic Python and SQL